ji4597056/websocket-forward/README.md

 ## Who is this for?

 Spring Cloud Zuul and Spring Boot Websocket do not support the forwarding proxy of web sockets.
-However, we usually need the proxy of weboscket.
+However, we usually need the proxy of websocket.

 ## How do I use this?